JARON DELIVERS:

 A position of leadership isn’t just meetings and email.
 Since day one and even before taking office, Jaron has been an engaged community member that leads by examples and celebrates his district.

-• Volunteering during holidays to pack food and serve the less fortuntae
+- Volunteering during holidays to pack food and serve the less fortunate

-• Joining in community events such as Los Posades nativity renanactments and 4th of July
+- Joining in community events such as Los Posades nativity reenactments and 4th of July parades

 Community Celebration!